-13 Inspiring Books for Writers
+On Writing: 13 Great Books for Writers

-Practical Books for Writers
+Great Books for Writers on Plot and Structure

 Consider This: Moments in My Writing Life After Which Everything Was Different, by Chuck Palahniuk